This post is also available in: 繁體中文 (Chinese (Traditional)) 简体中文 (Chinese (Simplified))

 2. Directors of Limited Company

-• At least one director must be a natural person who must be at least 18 years old to register company in HK.
+• At least one director must be a natural person at least 18 years old to register a company in HK.

-• He or she can be a foreigner and Hong Kong non-resident.
+• They can be a foreigner and a Hong Kong non-resident.

-• When registering company in Hong Kong, the minimum number of shareholders required: one
+• When registering a company in Hong Kong, the minimum number of shareholders required is one.

-• 100% Foreign or local shareholding is allowed for company registration Hong Kong.
-There is no foreign shareholding restrictions.
+• 100% Foreign or local shareholding is allowed for company registration in Hong Kong.
+There are no foreign shareholding restrictions.

-• The company must appoint at least one person as the company’s Designated Representative before you register company in HK.
+• The company must appoint at least one person as the company’s Designated Representative before it registers the company in HK.

 5. Company Secretary

-• A mandatory requirement to appoint company secretary when registering a Hong Kong company.
+• A mandatory requirement to appoint a company secretary when registering a Hong Kong company.

-• If the secretary is an individual, he or she need to be an ordinarily reside in Hong Kong.
+• If the secretary is an individual, they need to be ordinarily resident in Hong Kong.

-• If the company has only sole director, he cannot himself acts also as the company secretary of the company.
+• If the company has only a sole director, he cannot himself act also as the company secretary of the company.

 • Appointment of a nominee company secretary is allowed.